By Seraphima, age 14

 It takes trust, non-judgment, and safety to explore this inner landscape with them.
 Any agenda we might carry, even for their healing, has to be laid at the door.
 Their healing might be our intention and deepest heart’s calling for them, but we must set it on the altar of their unique destiny and path.
 It’s not ours to impose.
 We must skillfully tune into what is theirs, what is ours, and how best to guide them by offering to sit at their table with them.
 By asking them, inviting them, remaining curious, and honoring their expression.

-The renaissance will be that you, the parents of this generation of teens, will be pushed into a rite-of-passage with them.
+The renaissance will be that you, the parents of this generation of teens, will be pushed into a right-of-passage with them.
 You will be asked to come to the edge of all you have held as a good parent and to lay that down and be honest with the moment your child is in.
 They will require you to trade in your ideas of what you think “you should do” for your deeper intuitive knowing.
 This will require you to heal the places within yourself that your children trigger, or at least to take a real honest look, so that you can be with them clearly.
 They will need to watch you sacrifice your impulsive reactivity for your deeper knowing and trust in them and life.
 You’ll need to listen and ask questions and guide from the heart.

 Today’s teens are finely tuned to feel when anyone is coming with an agenda or a fear about what they are doing.
 They will sense you like a hawk, and defend against you like a gargoyle at the gate of their inner world.
 You won’t be allowed all the way in, but in order to be allowed close enough to make a difference, you’ll need to drop everything you thought you knew and enter into the world of beginner’s mind.
 You’ll need to rediscover who this person is, separate from you, so that they can be truly seen by you.